-It was originally released as a B-side RS500 through DooTone, a black-owned and operated label.
+“Earth Angel” was originally intended as the B-side RS500 for “Hey Senorita,” AH released through DooTone, a black-owned and operated label.
 NRR It bore the distinction of being the first song from an independent R&B label to hit the Billboard pop charts.
-MA-570 Even more significantly, it was one of the first crossover records NRR and “a pivotal record in rock & roll’s early development.”
+DM Even more significantly, it was one of the first crossover records NRR and “a pivotal record in rock & roll’s early development.”
 RS500